Spring Garden Revival

 Contact Pembroke's Department of Public Works for Plant Material Disposal & Organic Waste Management

-Proper plant material disposal in Pembroke is managed by the Department of Public Works (DPW), with seasonal yard waste collection running from April–November.
+Proper plant material disposal in Pembroke is managed by the Department of Public Works (DPW), with seasonal yard waste collection running from April-Nov.
 Residents must use biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines.
 Woody debris should be bundled with biodegradable twine, not exceeding 4-foot lengths or 50-lb per bundle.
 The Transfer Station requires a resident sticker for access, and contractors may need permits or pay fees.
-Specialized disposal is required for certain materials: invasive species must be double-bagged in 6 mil heavy-duty plastic and sent to a certified landfill, never composted or chipped.
-Diseased plants follow quarantine and controlled disposal protocols, while hazardous plants like poison ivy, giant hogweed, and wild parsnip require special handling.
+Specialized disposal is required for certain materials: invasive species must be double-bagged in 6 mil plastic and sent to a certified landfill (never composted or chipped), while diseased plants follow quarantine and controlled disposal protocols.
+Hazardous plants like poison ivy, giant hogweed, and wild parsnip require special handling.
 Healthy native plants are suitable for municipal composting, and large woody material may be coordinated with municipal chipping services.
-Immediate cleanup is essential to prevent the spread of invasive seeds or pathogens, and all materials must remain on private property until collection to avoid MS4 violations.
-For more information, contact:
+Immediate cleanup is essential to prevent the spread of invasive seeds or pathogens, and all materials must remain on private property until collection—never disposed of in streets or storm drains, in compliance with MA organic waste regulations and MS4 requirements.

 Pembroke Department of Public Works